Reading Practice: Accent Perceptions

 Wilkinson, A. (1965) ‘Spoken English in schools’, Educational Review, 17(4), pp. 58-71.

-This is where you can download the materials you’ll need to complete this listening task about ‘Accent Perceptions‘.
+This is where you can download the materials you’ll need to complete this reading task about ‘Accent Perceptions‘.

 Collect Academic Marks